 The Valley Community Association Family Support Services Program is designed to assist individuals and families in the Buffalo River Community that are struggling to recover from financial crises and face daily challenges as a result of poverty.
 The program is dedicated to fostering independence and creating greater self-sufficiency and stability through community access to information and education, encouraging healthy behaviors through nutrition education and the provision of healthy foods, promoting employment through resume writing and job search services, and facilitating enrollment in services and supports offered through the City and County, such as Food Stamps, WIC, and HEAP.
 Services include screenings, case management with the Program Director, food pantry distribution and nutrition education, and employment assistance.

-- Food Pantry distribution is held on the first and third Thursday of every month from 9:30am-11:30am at the Valley Community Center, 93 Leddy Street, Buffalo, NY 14210.
+Produce and Non-Perishable Food Pantry distribution is the FIRST WEDNESDAY of each month 10:00am to noon at the Valley Community Center at 93 Leddy Street, Buffalo, NY 14210.